-- name: The name of the collection as a string, used only for status and error reporting. - compile-omit-paths: A list of immediate file and directory paths that should not be compiled.
-Alternatively, this field's value is 'all, which is equivalent to specifying all files and directories in the collection (to effectively ignore the collection for compilation).
+- name: The name of the collection as a string, used only for status and error reporting. - compile-omit-paths: Either a list of paths and regexp values or 'all.
+In a list, a path is treated as a file that should not be compiled or a directory whose files should not be compiled and whose "info.rkt" files should be ignored by raco setup; the paths are relative to the collection (i.e., directory containing the "info.rkt" file) and can refer to files and directories in subcollections that are that are represented by sub-directories.
+A regexp in the list is matched against file and directory paths relative to the collection (so, for example, start a regexp with to match only paths in the immediate collection and not in subcollections) to exclude those files and directories from compilation and raco setup.
+The value 'all is equivalent to specifying all files and directories in the collection (to effectively ignore the collection for compilation).
 Automatically omitted files and directories are "compiled", "doc", and those whose names start with ...

-Files that are required by other files, however, are always compiled in the process of compiling the requiring file-even when the required file is listed with this field or when the field's value is 'all.
+Files that are required by other files are always compiled in the process of compiling the requiring file-even when the required file is listed with this field or when the field's value is 'all.

 - compile-omit-files: A list of filenames (without directory paths) that are not compiled, in addition to the contents of compile-omit-paths.
 Do not use this field; it is for backward compatibility. - scribblings: A list of lists, each of which starts with a path for documentation source.
 See §6.3 "Controlling raco setup with "info.rkt" Files" for more information.
-The sources (and the files that they require) are compiled in the same way as other module files, unless skip-docs? is a true value. - compile-include-files: A list of filenames (without directory paths) to be compiled, in addition to files that are compiled based on the file's extension, being in scribblings, or being required by other compiled files. - module-suffixes and doc-module-suffixes: Used indirectly via get-module-suffixes.
+The sources (and the files that they require) are compiled in the same way as other module files, unless skip-docs? is a true value.

+- compile-include-files: A list of filenames (without directory paths) to be compiled, in addition to files that are compiled based on the file's extension, being in scribblings, or being required by other compiled files. - module-suffixes and doc-module-suffixes: Used indirectly via get-module-suffixes.

 Changed in version 6.3 of package base: Added support for compile-include-files.
 Changed in version 7.8.0.8: Changed "starts with" for skip-path to include an exact match.
+Changed in version 8.1.0.5: Added support for regexps in compile-omit-paths.

 '''

 (compile-directory-zos

 path

 info

 [#:verbose verbose?

 #:skip-path skip-path

 #:skip-paths skip-paths

 #:skip-doc-sources? skip-docs?

 #:managed-compile-zo managed-compile-zo])

-→ void?

 path : path-string?

 info : procedure?

 verbose? : any/c = #f

 skip-path : (or/c path-string? #f) = #f

 skip-paths : (listof path-string?) = null

 skip-docs? : any/c = #f

 managed-compile-zo : (path-string? . -> . void?)

 = (make-caching-managed-compile-zo)

 '''